VIDEO: Time To Deliver

 VIDEO: Surprising Miss Francis

 NUMBERS: You’ll notice I do not list social media view counts for most videos on TheWebTheater, except for when they are unusual.
 This is because sometimes a video may have only a couple hundred views, but that’s just fine as the business or persons or organization that needed to see the video saw it.
-But the ‘Miss Francis’ video went modestly viral on Facebook, wracking up about 80,000 views in a week, with about 1,000 shares and more than 200 comments.
-More significant still– last I looked, not a single comment was negative or snarky.
+But the ‘Miss Francis’ video went modestly viral on Facebook, wracking up more than 90,000 views in a week, with about 1,000 shares and more than 200 comments, with an additional 40,000-plus views on YouTube (which is unusual since the Gazette-Mail’s channel is hardly promoted and we are happy to get 200 views for a video there).
+More significant still— last I looked, not a single comment was negative or snarky from among those 200 comments.
+Now, that’s news.

 RELATED: Here is the companion Charleston Gazette-Mail story to the above video.